Bored-Programmers/larabreadcrumb/README.md

  $breadcrumbs = BreadcrumbService::update()->disable(['{user}', '{comment}']);
 ```

-After this, you won't be able to click on `comment` breadcrumb in the first example and on `user` and `comment` in
+After this, you won't be able to click on the `comment` breadcrumb in the first example and on the `user` and `comment`
-the second example.
+breadcrumbs in the second example.

-You can add the translation options to the `README.md` file under a new section titled "Translating Breadcrumbs".
-Here's
-how you can do it:

 ### Translating Breadcrumbs

-You can translate certain breadcrumbs or all breadcrumbs by default.
+You can translate certain breadcrumbs or all breadcrumbs by default:

 ```php
 use BoredProgrammers\LaraBreadcrumb\Service\BreadcrumbService;